CheshireWho/nicer-sl24/README.md

 - Hide several demotivating and irrelevant sections from the daily trainer end screen.
 - Change colour of the button in the daily trainer for new vocabulary to be added directly to the long term memory section and move it a bit out of the way.
 This is to prevent accidental clicking it due to its similarity to the regular vocab repetition button.
 - On the language course selection page right after the login, sort Danish and Swedish to the top.
+- Hide some images of vocabulary items, e.g., the one for the word "creepy" because it's creepy :)

 ## Tests